teja2495/rewritely/README.md

 # Rewritely - Android App for Text Rewriting

-Rewritely is an Android application that enhances user input by providing an easy way to rewrite text in any input field.
-It uses the OpenAI API to generate rewritten text and displays a floating icon for quick access.
+Rewritely is an Android app that helps users quickly rewrite their written text to improve grammar and sentence structure in any app.

 ## Screenshots